potepa606/BikeMarket/README.md

 ## Rentals

-There You have summarry board of actual rents assign to each customer.
+There You have summary board of actual rents assign to each customer.
+On the right there are particular customers, after selection we gain view of their rentals.

 ![alt text1](https://github.com/potepa606/BikeMarket/blob/master/src/main/resources/static/images/Readme_summary.PNG)